matey-jack/qmk_userspace_iris_cozy_keymap/README.md

  - It's easy to press Ctrl+Shift (on the left side) with just one finger (pinky stretched out) which is used in some software combos.
  - The same is true for AltGr+Win (aka Nav+Win) on the right hand which is good to press arrow keys on the left hand for some combos.
    When moving the right hand a bit, it can also easily hold Ctrl+Win+Nav for some other arrow key combos on the other hand.

-Firmware combining accents:
- - German has four more letters than English: äöü and ß.
-I tried many ways to include them on the board (tap/hold, AltGr layer, separate layer, and finally using the US ext. intl. combining diaeresis accent).
- - I found the combining accent (aka dead key) was the best solution of those and realized that implementing it in Firmware would be even better: I can configure additional combinations without changing the software layout.
-I can also set it such that entering a non-existing combo will not create a stray accent (without letter) in the text.
- - Since the combining accent is implemented as a plain one-shot layer, I put a few more characters on that layer, especially various other accents, making sure that there is a memorable distinction between this layer and AltGr and that use-case for those additional characters fit the one-shot (prefix key) activation pattern

  I can't emphasize enough how useful the number row is on a keyboard: not only can I reuse muscle memory from traditional keyboards, but I can also look at the keycaps which directly show base and shift layer characters and indirectly show the number of the function key